Dr Graham Baker

 Research summary

-Graham's work is framed by the behavioural epidemiology model and the socio-ecological framework and as such is involved in diverse projects ranging from qualitative studies investigating the determinants of physical activity in different popultations , epidemiology studies using Census data to explore variations in levels of active commuting and evaluations of large-scale environmental interventions.
-His primary research interest is around developing and evaluating interventions to increase physical activity.
+Graham's main research interests are around Active Travel and Inequalities.
+His work is framed by the behavioural epidemiology model and the socio-ecological framework and as such is involved in diverse projects ranging from qualitative studies investigating the determinants of physical activity in different populations , epidemiology studies to explore variations in levels of active commuting and evaluations of large-scale environmental interventions.

 Current project grants